OFFERINGS

 Sliding scale: $110 (accessible rate) to $160 (supporter rate)

-Location: Within a 20-minute radius of Ashfield, Massachusetts
+Location: Within a 30-minute radius of Greenfield, Massachusetts

-Contact Kathy Dean to register or with any questions.
+Contact Kathy Dean if you are interested in joining or with any questions.
 A registration form will be sent upon request.

 ~~~~~~~~~~~~~~~~~~~~~~~~~